NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/TPAC Remote Desktop User Guide--DOCID92.md

 - X2Go server installed on the remote host, no further configuration is required.
- You can use TPAC rebuild image to launch a virtual machine as it has pre-installed the X2Go Server and MATE Desktop GUI Provider.
+ You can use TPAC rebuild image to launch a virtual machine as it has pre-installed the X2Go Server and MATE Desktop.

 - An account with ssh access on the remote host (either via certificates or password)

-- X2Go client installed on the remote host and configured to talk to the remote host
+- X2Go client installed and configured to talk to the remote host

 ### What you need

-Aside from computer and network access, you will need to be an Australian Access Federation(AAF) eligible researcher to access the NeCTAR Cloud.
-The login credentials are same as your institutional credentials and if you have any problems with the AAF login, you can contact your institution help desk.
-You will also have to use key-pair security for your virtual machine authentication virtual machine authentication.
-Upon first NeCTAR Cloud use, AAF eligible researchers are issued with a limited trial allocation that will do just fine for trialling the TPAC Matlab in the research cloud.
-If you need more resources, such as CPU, data storage space, or you need it for longer than your trial allocation, then you can request a NeCTAR allocation.
+Aside from computer and network access, you will need to be an [Australian Access Federation][AAF] eligible researcher to access the NeCTAR cloud.
+You will also have to use key-pair security for your [virtual machine authentication][nectar-authentication].
+Upon first NeCTAR cloud use, AAF eligible researchers are issued with a limited [trial allocation][nectar-allocation] that will do just fine for trying the TPAC RStudio in the research cloud.
+If you need more resources, such as CPU, data storage space, or you need it for longer than your trial allocation, then you can request a [NeCTAR allocation][nectar-request].

 ### X2Go Client Installation